Developer docs

 that can't read you.

 The concepts, the full API reference and how to prove the zero-knowledge property yourself with a round-trip test.
 The server is an authenticated blob store.
-Your client library does all the crypto.
+Your client does all the crypto.
 For the cryptographic detail behind every term here, see the security model.

 Concepts